tommymcglynn/remote-vehicle-operation/README.md

 ### Run Configuration
 These are system properties which can be used to configure the vehicle node.

+* java.library.path - Must be set to the location of compiled native OpenCV libraries.
+Example: /Users/tommy/opencv/build/lib
 * car.port (default: 8080) - This is the port that the vehicle server will run on.
 * car.node.class (default: com.mcglynn.rvo.vehicle.toy.FourWheelToyCarNode) - This is the implementation class of CarNode which will be used to handle car commands and operate a vehicle.
-* video.receive.port (default: 8090) - This is the port that the vehicle controller will receive video on.

 ### Build Configuration
 Configure these properties appropriately in your Gradle directory "~/.gradle"